 All Hendrix students have primary responsibility for their own safety when traveling internationally, whether or not their travel abroad is funded or sponsored by Hendrix or is accorded credit by Hendrix.
 Before departure, all students traveling abroad to participate in an internship, perform service, undertake research, study abroad, complete an Odyssey project, or participate in a recognized student organization or athletic trip abroad, as individuals or in groups, must provide the College with a

-“Release of Liability, Waiver of Rights, Assumption of Risks and Indemnity Agreement”** in a form provided by the College, acknowledging their understanding of the risks of such travel, affirming that they have reviewed and understand the relevant safety-related materials, and stating that they are assuming the risks related to their international travel.
+“Release of Liability, Waiver of Rights, Assumption of Risks and Indemnity Agreement” (part of the Hendrix College Travel Management Form), acknowledging their understanding of the risks of such travel, affirming that they have reviewed and understand the relevant safety-related materials, and stating that they are assuming the risks related to their international travel.
 Students under the age of 18 must obtain a parental/guardian signature on the form.

 The US Department of State classifies countries around the world on a four-point travel advisory scale: